NGLY1: Clinical significance

-In 2012, NGLY1 deficiency, involving mutations in the NGLY1 gene locus was first identified through an exome analysis.
+In 2012, NGLY1 deficiency, involving mutations in the NGLY1 gene locus, was first identified through an exome analysis.
 As of now, the clinical features of 60 patients have been reported in the literature and over 100 have been identified by patient advocacy groups.
 One cerebral visual impairment (CVI) patient also had a mutation in NGLY1 gene.
 The clinical effects include neuromotor impairment, intellectual disability, and neuropathy.
 It has also been associated with amyotrophic lateral sclerosis and Parkinson's disease.

-Details of the mechanism responsible for the pathogenesis of the NGLY1-deficiency remains unknown, while the intracellular accumulation of N-GlcNAc proteins, due to the excess action of cytosolic endo-b-N-acetylglucosaminidase to misfolded glycoproteins, in Ngly1-deficient cells has been hypothesized as a potential cause.
+Details of the mechanism responsible for the pathogenesis of the NGLY1-deficiency remain unknown, while the intracellular accumulation of N-GlcNAc proteins, due to the excess action of cytosolic endo-b-N-acetylglucosaminidase to misfolded glycoproteins, in Ngly1-deficient cells has been hypothesized as a potential cause.

 NGLY1 deficiency has drawn attention in the public.

-Studies have been carried out to discover small-molecules that can bind to the transglutaminase domain of the protein to stabilize it as a potential therapeutic applications in the treatment of disorder caused by NGLY1 mutants.
+Studies have been carried out to discover small molecules that can bind to the transglutaminase domain of the protein to stabilize it as a potential therapeutic in the treatment of disorder caused by NGLY1 defects.